 4.3.
 The vehicle shall have the parking brake released and the gearbox in neutral.

 4.4.
-The vehicle shall be conditioned for at least 8 h at the temperature specified in paragraph 3.4. above.
+The vehicle shall be conditioned for at least 8 h at the temperature specified in paragraph 3.4. .

 4.5.
-If a photometric or visual method is used, headlamps with a well-defined dipped-beam cut-off should preferably be installed on the vehicle under test in order to facilitate the measurements.
+If a photometric or visual method is used, headlamps with a well-defined passing-beam cut-off should preferably be installed on the vehicle under test in order to facilitate the measurements.
 Other means are allowed to obtain a more precise reading (for example, removal of the headlamp lens).

 5. Test procedure